Frequently Asked Questions

-No. Unlike some urgent care centers, MD Now maintains a licensed doctor onsite at all times to ensure quality care for higher acuity patients and a visit to MD Now costs a fraction of a trip to a hospital-affiliated urgent care.
+No. Unlike some urgent care centers, MD Now takes urgent care a step further, ensuring quality care for higher acuity patients and a visit to MD Now costs a fraction of a trip to a hospital-affiliated urgent care.
 Our state-of-the-art Florida-licensed facilities have all been awarded the Certified Urgent Care Center (Category 1) designation from the Urgent Care Association of America, signifying MD Now’s commitment to the highest level of urgent care service.

 What is the quality of care like at MD Now?

 At MD Now, patients are our top priority.
-Our beautiful, state-of-the-art facilities are staffed with a full team of knowledgeable and friendly professionals, and a licensed doctor is always onsite, often times also with a nurse practitioner or physician assistant, to ensure faster service.
+Our beautiful, state-of-the-art facilities are staffed with a full team of knowledgeable and friendly professionals, often times also with a nurse practitioner or physician assistant, to ensure faster service.
 Our urgent care clinics have been awarded Accreditation by the American Academy of Urgent Care Medicine, signifying MD Now’s commitment quality patient care.

 What insurance plans does MD Now accept?